ADHUMYSTAR/Community-Event-Management-Website/README.md

 📅 View, add, and register for events with volunteer slots.
 🧑‍🤝‍🧑 Volunteers can register and track their events.
 🛒 Marketplace to sell/buy event-related items.
-📬 Contact form to reach organizers or sellers.
+📬 Contact form to reach organizers or sellers.==